jundalisay/spblist/content/en/material/solutions/fusion.md

 ## Fusion Solution: Anti-Gravity Via Spacetime Vortices

-The proper solution is to think 1 level higher than the problem.
+The proper solution is to think one level higher than the problem.

 The proper confining mechanism, as mentioned earlier, is through gravity via spacetime vortices.
 This is because spacetime is naturally superior to the Radiant or Electromagnetic Layer (heat, light, electricity).
 (The true economic solution to price inflation is to use barter, which is on a different level from money).